Position: Adversarial ML for LLMs Is Not Making Any Progress

 In the past, adversarial problems for classification models typically involved concrete objectives (e.g., misclassifying images), which could be easily measured by accuracy on a set of clean or perturbed inputs.
 Now, the lack of a single well-defined task makes it unclear what criteria constitute a genuine success or failure for attacks or defenses.

-LLMs produce free-form text in which both developer and adversary goals become subjective.
+LLMs produce free-form text in which goals become subjective.
 Developers now aim to optimize abstract properties like helpfulness, honesty, and harmlessness~\citep{bai2022training}, while adversaries may try to obtain generically harmful outputs.
 Thus, measuring attack success---i.e., whether an output is actually harmful or violates the developer policies---also becomes subjective.